- Side Effects

 Managing your diabetes is a full time commitment.
 The goal of diabetic therapy is to control blood glucose levels and prevent the complications of diabetes.
 Information about exercise, diet, and medication will help you manage your diabetes better.
 Blood glucose reagent strips, blood glucose meters, urine glucose tests, tests for urinary ketones, continuous glucose sensors, and Hemoglobin A1C testing information will enable you to mange your diabetes at home successfully.

-What Are the Early Signs of Diabetes?
+What Are the Early Signs of Type 2 Diabetes?

 Treatment & Diagnosis